Arunima Sinha

-In 2015, the Government of India honored her with the Padma Shri award, the fourth highest civilian award of India.
+In 2015, the Government of India honoured her with the Padma Shri award, the fourth highest civilian award of India.

 Early life

-Arunima Sinha was born in Akbarpur, Ambedkar Nagar near Lucknow in Uttar Pradesh.
+Arunima Sinha was born in Ambedkar Nagar near Lucknow in Uttar Pradesh.
 Her father was in the Indian Army and her mother was a supervisor in the health department.
-She had an elder sister and a younger brother.
+She has an elder sister and a younger brother.
 After her father died, her mother tried to take care of her family.

 Arunima liked football and also was a national volleyball player.
 She wanted to join the paramilitary forces.
-She got a call letter from the CISF and faced her life-changing accident while travelling to Delhi.
+She got a call letter from the CISF and faced a life-changing assault while travelling to Delhi.
 Robbers snatched her bag and pushed her out of the running train.
 She fell on the track and was unable to move due to her severe injuries.
 A train coming from the opposite side ran over her leg below the knee.
-The locals then took her to the hospital.
+She lay there through the night with 49 trains passing by.
+Locals took her to the hospital the following day.